iagrawal25/cse15l-lab-reports/lab_report_3.md

 ## Command 2

-_find_ can be used to find files of a particular extension that end with a particular name [(citation link)] (https://www.redhat.com/sysadmin/linux-find-command).
+_find_ can be used to find files of a particular extension that end with a particular name [(citation link)](https://www.redhat.com/sysadmin/linux-find-command).
 To do this, we write:
 ```
 find ./written_2 -name *India.txt
 ```